jenkinsci/jira-trigger-plugin/README.md

 This plugin is published through the [Jenkins official plugin center](https://plugins.jenkins.io/jira-trigger).

+Please consider starring the project to show your ❤️ and support.

 ## Features

 - [x] Triggers a build when a comment is added to JIRA